ceph/ceph/doc/cephfs/cephfs-shell.rst

         put [options] <source_path> [target_path]

 * source_path - local file/directory path to be copied to cephfs.
-    * if `.` copies all the file/directories in the local workind directory.
+    * if `.` copies all the file/directories in the local working directory.
     * if `-`  Reads the input from stdin.

 * target_path - remote directory path where the files/directories are to be copied to.